Gabee01/git-test/README.md

 docker-compose up
 ```

-* You must have docker and docker-compose installed on your maching
+* You must have docker and docker-compose installed on your machine
 * It was tested only on a Unix system